 - CDC - National COVID-19 Information

-- The flu season typically coincides with our peak ski season, meaning people congregating at restaurants and ski lodges and other public areas creating the opportunity for flu transmission.
-Despite 2020's lack of high numbers of flu cases, Residents should protect themselves with the flu vaccine and other common hygiene practices.
+- The flu season typically coincides with our peak ski season, meaning people congregating at restaurants, ski lodges and other public areas creates the opportunity for flu transmission.
+Residents should protect themselves with the flu vaccine and other common hygiene practices.

 - CDC - National Influenza Information